 In December 1987 I joined Radio Caroline shortly after the big tower had collapsed.
 It was a bad time to be onboard, but we had a good crew and plenty of supplies.
 During that winter we tidied up the ship, built various aerial systems, and kept things ticking over on the broadcasting front although I really cannot say I liked the strict music and presentation format!

 In late Summer 1988 I returned to the VOP for another few months before returning to the UK and then rejoining Radio Caroline just before Easter 1989.
 I appeared on both BBC TV and French TV in features about Radio Caroline.
 During this time I also presented, in terrible Dutch, some shows, and other on air bits, for the Dutch language Radio 819.
-It was really an exciting time to be onboard, although things soured dramatically when the station’s Programme Controller introduced a new music and presentation policy, and I decided to leave the station in protest!
+It was really an exciting time to be onboard, although things soured dramatically when the Radio Caroline’s Programme Controller introduced a new music and presentation policy, and I decided to leave the station in protest!

 However, whilst there was a struggle between rival parts of the Caroline organisation over formats and services,the British and Dutch authorities were hatching plans to destroy our beloved offshore stations.
 This culminated in the massive raid on the Ross Revenge in August 1989.
 However by this time I had decided to settle down, get myself a proper job and do all the normal boring things that you do!